 About the wine:

-2002, 2004, 2007, 2010, 2011: a blessed decade for Lascombes, which confirms its return to the highest level and seems to handle even the most challenging vintages with admirable ease (with the obvious exception of 2010, a truly great year).
+2002, 2004, 2007, 2010, 2011: a blessed decade for Lascombes, which confirms its return to the highest level and seems to handle even the most challenging vintages with admirable ease (though 2010, of course, stands apart as a truly great year).
 The color is intense, almost black, and the nose is powerful and complex: sweet spices, licorice, black fruits, truffle, toasted almond...
-On the palate: dense, full-bodied, concentrated, vigorous, built on "robust yet refined" tannins with a very fine grain.
+The palate: dense, full-bodied, concentrated, vigorous, built on “robust yet refined” tannins with a very fine grain.
 A Margaux of great classicism, a perfect blend of elegance and strength.

 About the estate:

-Founded in the 15th century by the knight Antoine de Lascombes, acquired in 1952 by Alexis Lichine, then by the wine merchant Bass & Charrington in 1971, this estate lay dormant until its purchase in 2001 by the American investment fund Colony Capital.
-A major program was implemented under the direction of Dominique Befve, formerly of the Rothschild estates, to renovate this vast, fragmented 112-hectare vineyard.
-Lascombes, acquired in 2011 by MACSF, has now regained its former glory.
+Founded in the 15th century by Chevalier Antoine de Lascombes, acquired in 1952 by Alexis Lichine, and then by the wine merchant Bass & Charrington in 1971, this estate lay dormant until its acquisition in 2001 by the American investment fund Colony Capital.
+A major program was launched under the leadership of Dominique Befve, formerly of the Rothschild estates, to renovate this vast, highly fragmented 112-hectare vineyard.
+Lascombes, acquired in 2011 by MACSF, has now regained its former standing.

 Guide des Vins Gault & Millau